Online Dating Mistakes and 5 Steps to Avoid Them

 2. Take a nice photo of yourself.
 A photo with your face in it.
 We don’t care about your bare chest or your genitals.

 3. Fill out all the sections of your profile, and try to make it interesting.
 Don’t lie.
 Let your personality shine through.
 We want to know who you are and what you have to say about yourself.
-If you just talk about your career and list your interests, you’ve only given us the equivalent of what we could have learned by hunting you down on Facebook.
+If you just talk about your career and list your interests, you’ve only given us the equivalent of what we could have learned by hunting you down on Facebook or LinkedIn.
 Do you feel like you know someone when you’ve only read someone’s work info and the list of things they liked?
 If you do, you might have issues – those things don’t tell you who someone really is.
 They definitely don’t tell you whether you’re going to like someone.

 4. Read someone’s profile.
 It contains vital information: gender, sexuality, relationship status.
 It also contains the information you need to send a message that’s actually going to get a response: hobbies and interests.